CodeTaste: Can LLMs Generate Human-Level Code Refactorings?

 Key Takeaways

-• Discovery Gap: Models execute well-specified instructions (up to 70.1% alignment) but fail to autonomously identify human-preferred refactorings when given only a vague focus area, scoring as low as 7.8%.
+• Discovery Gap: While models reliably execute well-specified instructions (achieving up to 69.6% alignment), they fail to autonomously identify human-aligned refactorings when given only a vague focus area.
+In these scenarios, even the best agentic systems score at as low as 7.7%.

 • Architectural Bottleneck: In the absence of detailed instructions, agents often fail to identify human-aligned, large-scale refactorings.
 Instead, they resort to lazy shortcuts, underscoring a significant deficit in autonomous architectural judgment.